webDva/jekyll-now/_posts/2018-4-6-wee-bit-introduction-k-means-clustering.md

 $\sum\limits_{i=1}^k \sum\limits_{x \in S_i} \\|x - \mu_i\\|^2$ is the within-cluster sum of squares or intra-cluster variance of a partitioning of the observations, where $\mu_i$ is the mean of the observations of each respective cluster.

-This mathematical form shows that the objective of the k-means clustering technique is to find the smallest intra-cluster variance for a set of clusters $S$ for a set of $n$ observations.
+This mathematical form shows that the objective of the k-means clustering technique is to find the set of clusters that yields the smallest intra-cluster variance for a set of $n$ observations.

 And yes, I had to resort to a mathematical explanation.
 Well, this is just a wee bit of an introduction anyway and this blog post is supposed to be short too.
 I think that this would suffice in introducing k-means clustering.
 There's more involved, like how this definition just shows that there is theoretically a global optimum for the variance, but finding it in reality is very difficult.
 And there's another form of this technique that can assign probabilities for each observation-cluster pair.